+Code Title Credit Hours MUB481 Artist Management 4.0

 Code Title Credit Hours

-MUB481 Artist Management 4.0

 MUM3308 Music Copyright and Publishing 4.0

 Total Credit Hours 63

-- Some specific courses may be offered online.
-Please see course descriptions for details. - Associate of Applied Science (A.A.S.) degree programs are designed to prepare students for entry into technical and professional fields.
+Associate of Applied Science (A.A.S.) degree programs are designed to prepare students for entry into technical and professional fields.
 A.A.S. degree programs are fully transferable into related Full Sail University bachelor's programs.
 The transferability of credit from Full Sail to another institution is at the discretion of the accepting institution.
 It is the student's responsibility to confirm whether or not credits will be accepted by another college.